Brighter-bits/EverybodyCodes/[2025] The Song of Ducks and Dragons/README.md

 What about just the corners?
 If I'm being speedy I would hug them anyway and I'll be going in straight lines as mentioned previously.

+___

 Alright, it's time to start searching stuff up...

 Okay.
 So turns out I had a couple of simple spelling errors which caused fun combinations of idiocy.
-Using a little bit of AId, it appears that you can't just look at all the corners, but instead find points of interest.
+Using a little bit of AId, it appears that you can't just look at all the corners, but instead should find points of interest.

 This means that I can hopefully do